-A major risk associated with any transaction regardless of its geography is the risk of non-payment.
-In simpler terms, the seller will afraid that he will not receive the payment for his supply.
-With the inland letter of credit, this risk is hedged as the letter of credit issuing bank promises to pay if the terms of the letter of credit are met.
+A major risk associated with any transaction, regardless of its geography, is the risk of non-payment.
+In simpler terms, the seller will be afraid that he will not receive the payment for his supply.
+With this letter of credit, this risk is hedged as the letter of credit issuing bank promises to pay if the terms of the letter of credit are met.

 - Risk of Delayed Payment

-Also, any transaction carries an inherent risk of delayed payment.
-Which means a possibility that the seller may not get his payment on time.
-When an inland letter of credit is used as a payment instrument, the seller has the security that he will receive timely payment.
-This way he can manage his working capital better.
+Also, any transaction carries an inherent risk of delayed payment, which means a possibility that the seller may not get his payment on time.
+When this letter of credit is used as a payment instrument, the seller has the security that he will receive timely payment.
+This way, he can manage his working capital better.

 - Risk of Unfulfilled Obligation

-Sometimes in a domestic transaction, the buyer and the seller lacks trust and may feel that the opposite party will not fulfill their obligation.
+Sometimes in a domestic transaction, the buyer and the seller lack trust and may feel that the opposite party will not fulfill their obligation.
 In such cases, an inland letter of credit comes in very handy.
-The beauty of this payment instrument is that it ensures that both the parties fulfill their obligations
+The beauty of this payment instrument is that it ensures that both parties fulfill their obligations.

-This discussion helps us understand that a letter of credit can be as useful in the domestic transaction as it is in the international one.
+This discussion helps us understand that a letter of credit can be as useful in a domestic transaction as in an international one.

 Types of Inland Letter of Credit

-An inland letter of credit is different from any other type of letter of credit in a way that it is customizable as per the needs of the transaction of the parties.
+An inland letter of credit is different from any other type of letter of credit.
+In a way, it is customizable as per the needs of the transaction of the parties.
 An inland letter of credit can be –

-- Inland letter of credit – Usance – In this, the domestic buyer can avail a credit period on his purchase
+- Inland letter of credit – Usance – In this, the domestic buyer can avail of a credit period on his purchase.

 - Inland letter of credit – Mixed Payment – The payment terms are customizable.

-Finally, it is important to note that even though the inland letter of credit looks useful on paper, in practicality it is not very widely used.
+Finally, it is important to note that even though the inland letter of credit looks useful on paper, it is not very widely used in practicality.
 Multiple reasons contribute to this reality.
-The reasons include a growth in alternate banking products such as bank guarantee, bill discounting, etc. Also, the rise of the internet has promoted transparency.
+The reasons include growth in alternate banking products such as bank guarantees, bill discounting, etc. Also, the rise of the internet has promoted transparency.
 It has become much easier for business houses to assess their clients and vendors, thereby increasing trust.
 These factors have made this letter of credit quite obsolete.